jclibredo/DATASET/README.md

 Tool: Swagger & JUnit 5

 Justification: Swagger is a powerful and easy-to-use testing framework for java api, with strong community support and plugins for coverage, fixtures, and mocking.

+6. API Framework

+Tool: RESTful API

+Justification: Simple, stateless communication REST APIs are great for CRUD (Create, Read, Update, Delete) operations using HTTP methods (GET, POST, PUT, DELETE).
+              Web-friendly architecture.
+If your API is being accessed via browsers or HTTP clients, REST integrates naturally with standard web protocols.
+Ease of use and wide support REST is supported in virtually all modern programming languages, frameworks, and                    tools.
+Scalability statelessness (each request contains all info needed) supports scaling out with ease.
+Resource-based modeling REST is excellent when your application has clear "resources" (e.g., users, products, orders).